pratik-codes/Django-Data-Validation/README.md

 - Activating `.\env\Scripts\activate`

-## Uploading and validating the Excel file in Django
+## Uploading and validating the Excel file in Django through Postman

 - Clone this repo to your system.